Breast cancer caused by the BRCA1 and BRCA2 gene mutations are rare and account for only 5-7% of breast cancers.

 The American Institute for Cancer Research estimates that lifestyle choices are a far more significant predictor of cancer risk.
 This can sometimes be difficult to sort out as some families can see a higher prevalence of cancer – but families also share lifestyles, such as eating and exercise habits, as well as genes.

-To find out more about dietary changes you can make to help reduce your risk of cancer, stay in touch by joining my community where you will receive my newsletter, tips, updates and advanced notice of upcoming webinars and programs.
-Click Here to Join
+To find out more about dietary changes you can make to help reduce your risk of cancer, stay in touch by joining my community by providing your first name and email in the sign-up.
+You will receive my newsletter, tips, updates and advanced notice of upcoming webinars and programs.